ax00z/cash-register-simulator/README.md

 # cash-register-simulator

-Java program that performs like a cash register.
+Java program that simulates a cash register.

-Takes in user input and performs its job.
+Takes in user input and does its job.